epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-20-explaining-monad.markdown

 	How do we make a sequence command, called line by line, in such order ?

-Here comes Monad in rescue.
+Here comes Monad in rescue, force a structure to a flow.
 And here is how Monad works in binding pattern:
 Monad solve sequencing issue in functional programming, by treat each sequence command as function,